COVID-19 update in Wadena and area counties | Wadena Pioneer Journal

 Some patients who tested positive for COVID-19 may no longer need to be in isolation.

-In Wadena County, there were two additional deaths from COVID-19 and its complications from Dec.
-9-16.
-Both people were in the 85-89 years old age range, according to MDH.
+In Wadena County, there were no additional deaths from COVID-19 and its complications from Dec.
+17-22.

-In area counties, Becker County had six additional deaths, Hubbard County three, Otter Tail County seven and Todd County six from Dec.
-9-16.
-The people were in the 65-99 years old age ranges.
+In area counties, Becker County had one additional death, Hubbard County none, Otter Tail County six and Todd County two from Dec.
+17-22.
+The people were in the 60-94 years old age ranges, according to MDH.

-There were 92 newly reported deaths statewide on Dec.
-16 for a total of 4,575, according to MDH.
-Families and friends across the state are experiencing losses with the state's second highest total of COVID-19 deaths in a day, 94, on Dec.
-11.
+There were 24 newly reported deaths statewide on Dec.
+22 for a total of 4,896, according to MDH.
+Families and friends across the state are experiencing losses with the state reaching the deadliest week of the pandemic to date on Dec.
+21, as Malcolm said.

 As of Dec.
-10, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Roosevelt Elementary in Detroit Lakes; Rossman Elementary in Detroit Lakes; Frazee Secondary; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Nevis Elementary; Battle Lake Elementary; Heart of The Lakes Elementary in Perham; Henning Secondary; Kennedy High School in Fergus Falls; New York Mills Secondary; Parkers Prairie Elementary; Perham Senior High; Prairie Wind Middle in Perham; Underwood Elementary; Underwood Secondary; Browerville Elementary; Browerville Secondary; Long Prairie-Grey Eagle Elementary; Staples-Motley Senior High; Menahga High School; Wadena-Deer Creek Senior High.
+17, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Roosevelt Elementary in Detroit Lakes; Rossman Elementary in Detroit Lakes; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Nevis Elementary; Battle Lake Elementary; Heart of The Lake Elementary in Perham; Henning Secondary; Hillcrest Lutheran Academy in Fergus Falls; Kennedy High School in Fergus Falls; Kennedy Middle School in Fergus Falls; New York Mills Secondary; Parkers Prairie Elementary; Perham Senior High; Prairie Wind Middle in Perham; Underwood Elementary; Underwood Secondary; Browerville Elementary; Browerville Secondary; Long Prairie-Grey Eagle Elementary; Staples-Motley Senior High; Menahga Elementary; Menahga High School; Wadena-Deer Creek Senior High.
 If you have a student at one of these schools, you would have received communication from the school if your student needed to quarantine based on being a close contact.

 Public Health encourages the community to “stay diligent” with mitigation efforts that protect you and the community: wear a mask, keep a social distance of six feet or more, wash your hands well and often and stay home and consider getting tested if you have COVID symptoms or are a close contact of someone who has tested positive for COVID-19.